Image from Canva

 Another relatively new option is the use of portable storage containers.
 You choose from a variety of sizes, have it delivered right to your driveway, and pack it at your leisure.
 This eliminates the need to drive that bulky U-Haul across the country or having your POV so packed you aren't sure if you will have room for the kids.

-Plus, if you decide to take an extended trip across the country or your home isn't ready when you arrive at your destination, you can opt to have your box stored for you.
+Plus, if you decide to take an extended trip across the country or your home isn't ready when you arrive at your destination, you can opt to have your box stored for you without risk of your Uhaul truck getting broken into.
 Once you’re ready to unpack your belongings, just call and have the box delivered to your new home.
 The only downside?
 It might cost more money than renting a moving truck.

 Portable storage container companies that offer a military discount: PODS, Moving Containers by United Mayflower, U-Pack, and CubeSmart.
 Note: Many national truck rental companies such as Penske and Budget offer military discounts as well.